 The Troon and District Family History Society has published the the book of Monumental Inscriptions for Craigie.

-- The transcription of the section for Craigie from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Craigie from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.